ansys/pyturbowizard/ptw_examples/tutorial_speedline/speedline_tutorial.md

 # Speedline Simulation Setup Tutorial for PyTurboWizard
-This tutorial aims to showcase how to efficiently setup a speedline simulation for turbomachinery cases using PyTurboWizard.
+This tutorial aims to showcase how to efficiently set up a speedline simulation for turbomachinery cases using PyTurboWizard.

 The steps will be explained using the axial turbine tutorial example.